What Strategic Marketing Leadership Actually Delivers

 Strategic Outcomes:

-- Created repeatable business development system
+- Created repeatable business development system no longer entirely dependent on partner relationships

 — Managing Partner, Professional Services FirmEngagement Duration: 12 months